History of Singapore General Hospital: Early 20th century: Official Establishment of Singapore General Hospital

 At the turn of the 20th century, overcrowding prompted the construction of a bigger General Hospital at the same site.
-This seventh General Hospital was officially named Singapore General Hospital and was opened on 29 March 1926 by Sir Lawrence Nunns Guillemard (the then Governor of the Straits Settlements).
+This seventh General Hospital was officially named Singapore General Hospital and was opened on 29 March 1926 by Sir Laurence Guillemard, the British Governor of the Straits Settlements at the time.
 It was heralded as a landmark in Singapore's medical history for igniting the systematic development of hospital services: the hospital was furnished with 800 beds and comprised three separate blocks accommodating male and female wards.
 More significantly, the hospital was distinguished from its predecessors by its emphasis on provision of medical care for locals (it had served mainly seafarers, the Europeans and the military in preceding decades).
 However, the hospital was still plagued by several constraints.
 Patients were still segregated on the basis of gender and economic status.
 Consequently, patient treatment was greatly impeded; doctors had to travel long distances to various wards scattered throughout the hospital to treat patients.
 Specialization of medical services was also not feasible due to the small medical establishment and high doctor-to-patient ratios.